Lauren-Mercedes/language-click/README.md

 ![image of URL parameters](assets/readme-media/url-parameters.png)

-- tested each option appears in the URL.
+- Tested each option appears in the URL on the preview and the deployed site.

+### Language Selection Buttons

+Allows the user to select a language to learn.
+- tested using preview and deployed site by playing the game in each language.
+- Selected return between each game and confirmed the language changed when moving from one to another.
+- Confirmed the correct language displayed for the button pressed.

 ## Bugs and Fixes